Premature Rupture of the Membranes (PROM) and Birth Injury

 - Sepsis

-- Umbilical cord prolapse: a complication in which the umbilical cord comes out before or alongside of the fetus and can be compressed.
+- Umbilical cord prolapse: a complication in which the umbilical cord comes out before or alongside the fetus and can be compressed.
 This can cause birth asphyxia, periventricular leukomalacia (PVL), and hypoxic-ischemic encephalopathy (HIE).
-Umbilical cord compression usually requires emergency c-section.
+Umbilical cord compression usually requires an emergency c-section.

 - Placental abruption